-In application of criterion 7.C.1 of the Corporate Governance Code and the Internal Control Guidelines, during the Financial Year, and most recently in the meeting held on 1 March 2018, the Board verified the adequacy of the Internal Control and Risk Management System, with regard to the company's characteristics and risk profile, and its effectiveness in particular, ensuring - with the assistance of the Control and Risks Committee - that (i) the duties and responsibilities are allocated clearly and appropriately; (ii) the control functions, including the Internal Audit Manager, the Financial Reporting Manager and the Supervisory Body, are provided with adequate resources to perform their duties and have been given the appropriate level of autonomy within the structure.
+In application of criterion 7.C.1(b) of the Corporate Governance Code and the Internal Control Guidelines, during the Financial Year, and in particular in the meeting held on 31 July 2018, and most recently in the meeting held on 14 March 2019, the Board verified the adequacy of the Internal Control and Risk Management System, with regard to the company's characteristics and risk profile, and its effectiveness in particular, ensuring - with the assistance of the Control and Risks Committee - that (i) the duties and responsibilities are allocated clearly and appropriately; (ii) the control functions, including the Internal Audit Manager, the Financial Reporting Officer and the Supervisory Board, are provided with adequate resources to perform their duties and have been given the appropriate level of autonomy within the structure.
 The Internal Audit Manager has in any case been assured independence from each operational area manager.